Where Can You Travel Without a US Passport?

 Destinations that don't require a passport #4: Northern Mariana Islands Northern Mariana Islands

-These locations only require government identification and a certified birth certificate when traveling without a valid passport.
-Puerto Rico is the only destination on the list that a government identification card alone is needed for entry.
+These locations require only government-issued identification and a certified birth certificate for travel without a valid passport.
+Puerto Rico is the only destination on the list that does not require a birth certificate.

 Canada, Mexico, the Caribbean, and Bermuda all permit travel by land or sea with a passport card instead of a full passport book.
 Canada will accept other proof of U.S. Citizenship (like a birth certificate) and a photo ID instead.
 For minors under 16, only proof of citizenship is needed.